akamai/edgeworkers-examples/edgekv/apis/readme.md

 You can list access tokens created for EdgeKV.

 #### Endpoint:

-To generate a new EdgeKV Access Token for a specific namespace:
+To list EdgeKV Access Tokens:
 `GET /edgekv/v1/tokens`